book week concert

 Now this is not necessarily a bad thing given the Common Core Standards are research- and evidence-based, clear, understandable, and consistent, aligned with college and career expectations, as well as many other qualities that benefit students.

-But rather than focus solely on what works best in the U.S., a customized international curriculum – such as the curriculum offered at ISB we offer at ISB – pulls from the best educational benchmarks from around the world.
+But rather than focus solely on what works best in the U.S., a customized international curriculum – ISB pulls from the best educational benchmarks from around the world.

-“We choose sets of standards that we know are aligned to our core values and our core mission,” says Ruth Poulsen, ISB’s previous Director of Curriculum and Assessment.
+“We choose sets of standards that we know are aligned to our core values and our core mission,” said Ruth Poulsen, ISB’s former Director of Curriculum and Assessment.
 “And then we build our curriculum from those standards.”

 To help you understand exactly what this means, we explore five characteristics of ISB’s approach to learning.